jamesj503/MuliX/README.md

 # Extension now works with both Canvas and Skyward! ✨🎉
 <br>

-# What has Changed in the V11-6 Update✨?
+# What has Changed in the Summer Update✨?
 <br>

-We have now introduced our new Chrome Extension!
-Have a look in our new Release!
+We have blocked all Notifs and the website!
 <br>

 # Download Instructions ⬇👇⬇